Be Ready For Fall: 6 Projects to Your To-Do List

-So long sweet summer!
+So long, sweet summer!
 With summer waning to an end and crisp, fall weather creeping in, it’s time to start preparing your home for fall.

 Here are some tasks to add to your weekend home project to-do list to make the transition from summer to fall as simple as possible.

-Clean the Gutters
+1. Clean the Gutters

-Protect Your Pool
+2. Protect Your Pool

 Stay one step ahead of Mother Nature and invest in a sturdy new pool cover before the first leaves fall.
 Look for a detachable leaf net that affixes to the winter cover so you can easily clear the cover of leaves and other debris until you’re ready to open the pool again next season.

-Inspect Window Seals
+3. Inspect Window Seals

 Window seals become a magnet for dirt and dust after months of opening and closing the windows throughout the spring and summer seasons.
 Over time, this buildup can affect the integrity of the weather stripping.
-It can make the window’s seal less effective, which will allow heat to escape in the winter, increasing your utility bills during the cooler months.
-Take an afternoon to go from window to window around your home, cleaning and inspecting the seals, caulking and weather stripping, replacing wherever necessary.
+It can make the window’s seal-less effective, which will allow heat to escape in the winter, increasing your utility bills during the cooler months.
+Take an afternoon to go from window to window around your home, cleaning and inspecting the seals, caulking and weather stripping, and replacing wherever necessary.

-Fix Any Cracks
+4. Fix Any Cracks

 Cracks in the driveway or walkways around your home will only enlarge if left to their own devices.
 As the temperatures drop, moisture will seep in and make cracks bigger with each freeze.
-Fill or patch any cracks now or consider resurfacing the concrete in areas with heavy wear to extend the life of the surface.
+Fill or patch any cracks now, or consider resurfacing the concrete in areas with heavy wear to extend the life of the surface.

-Address Outdoor Lighting Issues
+5. Address Outdoor Lighting Issues

 As the days get shorter, outdoor illumination becomes even more important to make your yard look great and deter intruders who lurk in the shadows.
-Replace any burnt out bulbs in your current landscape lighting scheme and look for any dark areas in your yard that could use some brightening.
-Consider upgrading to solar powered lighting to cut down on energy costs.
+Replace any burnt-out bulbs in your current landscape lighting scheme, and look for any dark areas in your yard that could use some brightening.
+Consider upgrading to solar-powered lighting to cut down on energy costs.

-Prepare the Lawn for Lower Temperatures
+6. Prepare the Lawn for Lower Temperatures

-After months of the kids romping on the lawn and the weight of the mower after weekly maintenance, the grass and the soil becomes compacted, which can minimize nutrient uptake and prevent your lawn from looking its best.
-Simply spread some winter grass seed, rake the aerated clumps of dirt evenly and water the lawn to complete the winterization process.
+After months of the kids romping on the lawn and the weight of the mower after weekly maintenance, the grass and the soil become compacted, minimizing nutrient uptake and preventing your lawn from looking its best.
+Simply spread some winter grass seed, rake the aerated clumps of dirt evenly, and water the lawn to complete winterization.